Text by CLOT Magazine

 Sight, touch, taste, smell and hearing.
-COMA is open to experimental processes that embrace the importance of our senses, and throughout the program themes of neuroscience, technology and experience design will be explored within the context of art.
+COMA is open to experimental processes that embrace the importance of our senses.
+Throughout the program, neuroscience, technology and experience design themes will be explored within the art context.

 The Nordic-Baltic Mobility Programme supports COMA as part of the Nordic Council of Ministers.
 Through the institution of the Nordic Culture Point (Nordisk Kulturkontakt), the Nordic Council of Ministers supports cross-border mobility and cooperation within the arts and cultural sphere.